rumpelsepp/blog/content/contact.md

 Well, the mail addresses will stay, since they are already there.
 We will see what kind of stuff will join my pool…

-## Comments
+## Comments/Patches/…

-Thanks to sourcehut, I have a [public inbox](https://lists.sr.ht/~rumpelsepp/public-inbox) which you can use to send comments or rants.
+Thanks to sourcehut, I have a [public inbox](https://lists.sr.ht/~rumpelsepp/public-inbox) which you can use to send comments, patches for my projects, or rants.

 ## GPG Key